1 – Paddle & Cocks LLPv.10

 5.1 – Where advice or assistance is required in other jurisdictions, or in areas of law in which we do not practise, we will discuss with you the selection of appropriate advisers and will engage them as agent on your behalf.
 You will be directly liable to them for their fees and expenses in accordance with the terms agreed with them.
 Unless otherwise agreed, our advice will relate to English law only.

 6.1 – Unless you tell us otherwise, you agree to us communicating with you, including sending bills and other confidential information, by normal, unencrypted email or fax, using the email address(es) and/or fax numbers you have given us from time to time.
 You should be aware that there is a risk that emails (in particular when unencrypted) may be intercepted, delayed or corrupted or may fail to be delivered.

 6.2 – We may contact others by email or fax during the course of the work we carry out for you.
 This may include providing details of your email address to others where we think this will be of assistance to your matter, or when forwarding emails.
 We do not accept responsibility for the security or consequences of correspondence and documents sent by email or fax.
+We also do not accept responsibility or liability for malicious or fraudulent emails purportedly coming from the Firm.
 We make reasonable attempts to exclude from our emails any virus or other defect that might harm a computer or IT system.
 You undertake to act likewise with any electronic communications you send to us.
-Neither you nor we shall have any liability to each other in respect of any claim or loss arising in connection with such a virus or defect in an electronic communication other than where such claim or loss arises from bad faith or wilful default.
+You also undertake to ensure that any emails coming from the Firm are genuine before relying on anything contained within them.
+We shall not have any liability to you in respect of any claim or loss arising in connection with such a virus or defect in an electronic communication.

 7 – Conflicts of Interests